vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 --- type:BulletExercise lang:sql xp:100 key:69853cbb54
 ## Weather questions (2)

 From your preliminary findings, it seems that the weather does play a role in people's cycling habits.
 However, the mayor knows not 'seems'.
 He asks you to do some further analysis concerning the effect of weather on biking habits.
+Go for it!

 *** =pre_exercise_code
 ```{python}